 “Mm-hm,” she nodded.
 “It’s far away from the attic.”

 We were halfway down the stairs when I tripped on an uneven step.
-With a jolt of panic, I realized I was going to tumble into the girl and take her down with me, and I flailed my arms, tossing my flashlight into the air just before feeling the sickening rush of falling.
+With a jolt of panic, I realized I was going to tumble into the girl and take her down with me.
+I flailed my arms, tossing my flashlight into the air just before the sickening rush of falling cleansed me of all coherent thought.

 With a series of painful drops, I rolled down the stairs, hearing my flashlight crash against the cement beneath me.
 Everything went completely black, and I landed hard on the basement floor.